matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 ### `insertBlobRecord()` <a name="insertBlobRecord"></a>

-Caches one or more blob records in the archive for this processor&#039;s site, period and segment.
+Caches one or more blob records in the archive for this processor's site, period and segment.

 #### Signature